rjseymour66/documentation/content/en/docs/Golang/servers.md

 ### Define routes

+By default, Go supports two types of URL patterns:

+_fixed path `/path/endpoint`_
+: A fixed path does not have a trailing slash (`/`).
+A request must match a fixed path exactly.

+_subtree path `/path/bucket/`_
+: A subtree path has a trailing slash.
+A request must match only the start of the subtree path.
+Think of subtree paths with a wildcard appended.
+For example, `/path/bucket/*`.

 This server will have the following routes:

 - `/json`: accepts a request in key-value pairs, and returns the request in JSON format.